in no one thinks this is funny but me, phoning it in, Random Crap

 Pregnancy Calendar at Alpha Mom: Amalah’s week-by-week guide to the miracle of pregnancy and all the various indignities that come with it.

-Hyperbole and a Half Unfortunate Situations, Flawed Coping Mechanisms, Mayhem and Other Things That Happened.
+Hyperbole and a Half Solutions and Other Problems.